 Not sure which presentation format will work best for your proposed session content?
 If you have questions, contact APNA at firstname.lastname@example.org.

-Pre-conference sessions are designed to offer an in-depth learning experience about select topics.
+Pre-conference sessions are two hours long and offer an in-depth learning experience about select topics.
 “How to…” submissions are also encouraged.
-Format includes 2-hour sessions.
-The number of attendees is limited and requires additional payment.
-Pre-conference sessions with more than one faculty must indicate a primary presenter.
-APNA will provide one complimentary full conference registration to that primary presenter of the pre-conference (to be shared among presenters if co-presenters exist).
-Each presenter must register for the conference by the Early Bird Deadline of August 26, 2013.
+Registration for pre-conference sessions is an additional fee for attendees.
+APNA will provide a complimentary full conference registration for one presenting author.
+This is most commonly the primary presenter, whose contact information is entered first.
+This cannot be combined with any other discount.
+Each presenter must register for the conference by the Early Bird Deadline of August 30, 2021.

-Mini Concurrent Sessions
+Mini Concurrent Sessions (20 minutes)

 Poster Judging: First and second place recognition will be awarded to posters in the categories of administration, research, education, and practice.
 One student poster will also be recognized.
-Poster judges will access the poster pdfs via the Online Poster Gallery prior to the conference for scoring purposes.
+Poster judges will access the poster PDFs prior to the conference for scoring purposes.
 Poster presenters are not required to participate in the judging process.